Urriel/Num_O_matic/README.md

 # Num_O_matic

-Web application translating numbers into words using NodeJS/ExpressJS and AngularJS
+Simple web application translating numbers into words using NodeJS/ExpressJS and AngularJS